TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

-Now, wait till Racon finishes, also run assembly-stats on that one, and compare to Flye.
+Now, wait until Racon finishes, also run assembly-stats on that one, and compare to Flye.

 (If you want to see the Racon results before your job finishes, you can copy a premade file from "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/racon/racon_round2.fna")